 A captured ship already discarded by its previous owner had very low priority.
 Work began at Antwerp in 1941, where damage from the air attack was repaired to allow the ship to be moved.
 The repairs proceeded slowly and the hulk was eventually towed to Kiel, where Deutsche Werke took over the conversion to an anti-aircraft ship.

 The re-named Ariadne had a heavier armament then any of the other anti-aircraft ships, with eight 105mm anti-aircraft guns, five 40mm Bofors anti-aircraft guns and sixteen 20mm light anti-aircraft guns.
 Unlike the older anti-aircraft ships, she also had a Würzburg fire-control radar suite.
-The engines remained aboard; some sources rate the ships as still capable of 16 knots but others insist the engines were only operated to supply electrical power.
+The engines remained aboard; some sources rate the ship as still capable of 16 knots but others insist the engines were only operated to supply electrical power.